wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

     This route has a view of the Golden Gate Bridge behind you.
 PROTIP: Here's where you hand out to others that stack of <a href="#LeftMyHeart">lyrics that song</a> you printed out.

-1. Get off at the <a target="_blank" href="https://goo.gl/maps/XYVox7URETyvXzn87">Hyde St & Chestnut St stop</a> to walk down (West to East) <a target="_blank" href="https://goo.gl/maps/HZvdtHbN3EtMFJKS8">Lombard Street</a> -- the "Worlds Crookest Street".
+1. Get off at the <a target="_blank" href="https://goo.gl/maps/XYVox7URETyvXzn87">Hyde St & Chestnut St stop</a> to walk down (West to East) <a target="_blank" href="https://goo.gl/maps/HZvdtHbN3EtMFJKS8">Lombard Street</a> -- the "Worlds Crookedest Street".
 You end up on Leavenworth Street.

 1.  <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1687060183/san-francisco-sundial-403x448_oj79o6.png"><img align="right" width="200"  alt="san-francisco-sundial-403x448.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1687060183/san-francisco-sundial-403x448_oj79o6.png"></a> If you'd like to propose to someone at a quiet place, walk a half block North to read the words on the sundial in the little <a target="_blank" href="https://goo.gl/maps/LjGNcLZzmDtd4KPZ8">Fay Park</a>: "GROW OLD ALONG WITH ME.
 THE BEST IS YET TO BE."